TechContentRepo/AlexaWeatherSkill/README.md

 That's right, now we get to finally see our Alexa Skill in action!
 1) Navigate to the "Test" tab on the top of the developer console
 2) Enable testing by clicking the dropdown and selecting "Development"
-3) Type into the input: `Open weather app` - this opens our app using its *Invocation*
+3) Type into the input: `Open weather service` - this opens our app using its *Invocation*

 ![Open App](https://github.com/TechContentRepo/AlexaWeatherSkill/blob/master/photos/Open%20App.png?raw=true)